 Shopify Pricing, Plans, Pros and Cons

-Quick look at Shopify’s home page, they clearly are catering to ecommerce store creators – which is hopefully you.
+A quick look at Shopify's home page shows they clearly are catering to ecommerce store creators – which is hopefully you.

 My quick gut recommendation is that if you're definitely going to create an ecommerce store, and ecommerce is the main portion of your business go with Shopify.